 The formulation has been tested extensively and is approved under the European Union’s Biocidal Product Regulations, so you can trust its quality and safety.
 Though Tanalith itself is a brand name and the chemicals that a specific manufacturer uses might have a different name, their effect will be the same.
 You’ll be able to see a clear stamp that shows the timber is Tanalised.

-The inside and outside of Tanalised wood can last for up to 60 and 30 years respectively, making it a great choice for any outdoor structures.
+The inside and outside of Tanalised wood can last up to 60 and 30 years, respectively, making it a great choice for any outdoor structures.
 Treatment isn’t necessary, but it is recommended to stop the discolouration that can happen over time.

 What is PSE Timber?

 The PSE in PSE timber stands for Planed Single Edge.
-This timber has just one side planed, while the other 3 are rough.
-This is in contrast with Rough Sawn timber, where all four sides still bear the roughness created when the wood was sawn and Planed All Round (PAR), which means that all sides have been smoothed.
+This timber has just one side planed, while the other three are rough.
+This is in contrast with Rough-Sawn timber, where all four sides still bear the roughness created when the wood was sawn and Planed All Round (PAR), which means that all sides have been smoothed.

-Planed Both Sides (PBS) describes timber where two of the four sides are smooth, and two are left rough.
-If you need just one side of your wood to be planed, for safety or personal preference, PSE is a great option.
-For flat shelves, external cladding and flooring it’s a moneywise choice, since with just one planed side it’s less costly than PBS or PAR.
+Planed Both Sides (PBS) describes timber in which two of the four sides are smooth, and two are left rough.
+If you need just one side of your wood to be planed for safety or personal preference, PSE is a great option.
+For flat shelves, external cladding and flooring, it’s a moneywise choice, since with just one planed side, it’s less costly than PBS or PAR.

 What is Redwood Timber?